4.1 Access to buildings

 Surface elements such as drainage gratings and manhole covers should be of a type that will not create a trip or entrapment hazard.
 Uneven surfaces, such as cobbles, or loose-laid materials, such as gravel, will present difficulties to many people and should not be used.

 Tactile paving - at a location where the footpath is level with a road surface, such as at a dropped kerb, tactile paving should be used to provide warning to a person with a visual impairment of the presence of a vehicular route.
-This need not apply to a route within the curtilage of a single dwelling.
 Information on use of tactile paving on footpaths is given in 'Guidance on the Use of Tactile Paving Surfaces'.

 The longer a pedestrian route, the greater difficulty it can present to many people.
 Therefore, in addition to minimising gradients where possible, as recommended in clause 4.1.3, the length of an accessible route to an accessible entrance of a building should be limited to 45m.